Hjartarson/Hjartarson.github.io/index.md

 **Adjunct of the Faculty of Graduate Studies**, *Department of Earth Sciences, Dalhousie University*, Halifax, NS, Canada.

-### Research funding

-`2014–2018`
-**Academy Project**, *Academy of Finland*, Finland, 451 763€.
-Sole PI.<br/>
-What controls deformation in a ‘bent’ 3D orogen?
-The effects of spatially variable rock strength, erosion and mass transport on the tectonics of the Bolivian Andes

-`2014–2017`
-**Three-Year Research Project**, *University of Helsinki*, Helsinki, Finland, 145 000€.
-Sole PI.<br/>
-What controls strain partitioning at obliquely convergent ocean-continent margins?
-3D dynamics of crustal deformation along the western Andean margin

-`2010-2012`
-**ACEnet Research Fellowships Program**, *Atlantic Canada Computational Excellence Network (ACEnet)*, Canada, $40 000 [CAD].
-Co-PI with C. Beaumont.<br/>
-3-D plateau formation and evolution from numerical model experiments

 ### Main courses

 `2013-present`